hackforla/food-oasis/README.md

 # Node-Starter

-This is a starter application for a Web API server that uses node/express and a Postgres database.
+This is a re-vamped version of the Food Oasis application, with a Postgres database, node/express Web API server, and React client.

 ## Prerequisites